reza-nasirigerdeh/norm-torch/README.md

 https://github.com/reza-nasirigerdeh/dp-torch

 ## Pretrained KNResNets
-The weights of the KNResNet18/34/50 models trained on ImageNet is available in the following: </br >
+The weights of the KNResNet18/34/50 models trained on ImageNet are available in the following: </br >

 | Model                    | Top-1 Accuracy | Weights                                                                                                       |
 |:-------------------------|:---------------|:--------------------------------------------------------------------------------------------------------------|